NickEngmann/Jackp0t/README.md

 2. Plug in the Black Magic Probe into your computer via USB.
 3. [Update the firmware on the Black Magic Probe.](https://github.com/blacksphere/blackmagic/wiki/Upgrading-Firmware)

-    We ran into a lot if issues with the default firmware on the Black Magic Probe.
-But if you update the firmware using the master branch of the wikia flashing the device was far more consistent.
+    We initially ran into a lot of issues with the default firmware on the Black Magic Probe.
+If you update the firmware using the master branch of the wiki, flashing the device was becomes far more consistent.

 4. Open up the arm toolchain